inoxlang/inox/README.md

 <details>

 Each Inoxlang module is executed by a bytecode interpreter.
-This interpreter is not super fast because it is intended to execute businness logic: among other things it always checks for integer overflow/underflow, which has a cost.
+As of now this interpreter is not optimized, yet.
+Also since it is intended to execute businness logic it always checks for integer overflow/underflow in arithmetic operation.
+Doing this has a cost.

-I plan to improve the interpreter and add an additional, lower-level, [interpreter](https://github.com/inoxlang/inox/issues/32) that will execute **low-level** mode code only.
+I plan to optimize the interpreter and add an additional, lower-level, [interpreter](https://github.com/inoxlang/inox/issues/32) that will execute **low-level** mode code only.
 This includes struct methods and low-level functions.
 In this mode only a few types are available (structs, int, float, bool, string, ...).
 High-level data structures such as objects and lists are primarly designed to represent **domain data** and to interact with the database.
 They are not designed to be ultra fast.

 I also need to improve the creation of interpreters for request handlers so that it's fast and cheap in memory.

 </details>

 ### Is Inoxlang sound ?